 For my purposes, an `organization' can be any named and spacetime-localized entity including

 In this paper I present a scheme - the `Org Code' - for referring to space organizations and a database of such organizations.
 The scheme and associated database were developed to address this problem for the General Catalog of Artifical Space Objects (GCASO, McDowell 2020 in prep.), but I hope it will be found generally useful as no other comparable public dataset exists.
-In a forthcoming aricle I will also describe a second database of launch sites and launch pads, which uses a closely related format.

 The organizations database generally includes only owner/operator and prime contractors for already-launched spacecraft, stages, stage main propulsion engines, etc., not subsystem level contractors, data analysis organizations, nor (with some exceptions) organizations involved only in missions whose launch is not yet imminent.